1. What Is Real-Time Voice Translation?

 A polished, well-established app with offline mode and a clean interface.
 Good for travelers who need quick phrase translations.
 Turn-based only — no simultaneous translation or phone calls.
 The free tier is generous.

 Preinstalled on every iPhone, which makes it the most accessible option for iOS users.
 Privacy-focused (on-device processing).
-However, only 4 languages support "live" translation on iOS 26, and it's turn-based with no call feature.
+However, only 5 languages support "live" translation via AirPods on iOS 26, it requires AirPods Pro 2/3 or AirPods 4 with ANC, and it's not available in the EU.
+See our AirPods Live Translation guide for compatibility details.

 Type: Hardware earbuds · Languages: 40 · Price: $249–399